Geometric shapes and diagonals in photography

-One of the main problems photography newcomers have, is that they spend a lot of time thinking about the scenery.
-They think about photographing landscapes and mountains, of shooting portraits and of photographing clouds.
-But to improve the photography skills you need to break away from this and learn to watch all these things abstractly.
-For a subject or a person, you see with your naked eye, has a completely different impact when you look at them on a two-dimensional image.
+One of the main problems of photography newcomers is that they spend a lot of time thinking about the scenery.
+They think about photographing landscapes and mountains, of shooting portraits or of photographing clouds.
+But to improve your photography skills you need to break away from this and learn to look at your subjects abstractly.
+For a subject or a person you look at in the real world has a completely different impact when you look at them on a two-dimensional image.

 Diagonals in photography

-Our eyes like to follow lines, diagonals and geometric shapes on two dimensional compositions.
+Our eyes like to follow lines and diagonals on two dimensional compositions.
 You can use this particularity to create tension and dynamic in your photos.
 Sometimes you can also support the rule of thirds through this.
 Besides that, diagonals strengthen the depth effect of landscape photos.
 In our western cultural circle, we are used to read from the left to the right.
-For that reason we follow the diagonals unconscious from the left to the right too.
+For that reason we follow the diagonals unconsciously from the left to the right too.

 Geometric shapes are clear and they attracting our attention.
 That’s why they achieve a strong impression in two-dimensional photos.
 Geometric patterns already have been used in the past by famous painters.
 Apparently they knew about the psychological impact of those.

 Not only that: geometric shapes add structure and can help the viewer to keep his eyes within the frame of the image.
 Indeed, every shape has its own expression.
-For example, our mind perceives shapes like a rectangle or a square as conformity.
+For example, our mind perceives such shapes like a rectangle or a square as conformity.

 Thus, seeing photographically also means to sensitize your eye for geometric shapes.
 When you look at a motif that is interesting for you, try to find some lines, diagonals, etc. in it, so you can place it effectively in your composition.

 Two forms of geometry